pguse/ics4u-rust/notes/10 - vectors/README.md

 [1, 2, 3, 4, 5, 6, 7, 8]
 ```

-by combining **every other element** of two arrays together to a new vector.
+by combining **every other element** of two arrays together to form a new vector.
 This code only works if the two arrays have the same size.
 For two different sized arrays, the following code,

 ```rust
 fn main() {